blank-ctrl/python_projects/README.md

 # random_py_tools
 '''
 This is just a random repository for whatever stuff crosses my mind.
-Everything published in this repository is written in python.
+(Almost) Everything published in this repository is written in python.
 '''